Step 4: Sync your SIS using School Data Sync (SDS)

 Some of the URLs in this article will take you to another document set.
 If you would like to maintain your place in this document set's table of contents, please right click on URLs to open them in a new window.

-- Teams for Education – SDS enables automatic Class Team creation based on SDS-created O365 Groups and Rostering.
+- Teams for Education – SDS enables automatic Class Team creation based on SDS-created Microsoft 365 Groups and Rostering.

-- Exchange Online and SharePoint Online –SDS creates Office 365 Groups for online messaging, file sharing, and collaboration.
+- Exchange Online and SharePoint Online – SDS creates Microsoft 365 Groups for online messaging, file sharing, and collaboration.

 - Intune for Education – SDS creates schools-based Security Groups for granular device policy and can also provide automated bulk licensing of Intune for Education for all students and teachers synced.

-- 3rd Party Apps – SDS integrates with numerous apps within the Microsoft Store and enables Rostering and Single Sign-On (SSO) app integration.
+- 3rd Party Apps – SDS links SIS data to enable integration through the Education Graph API with numerous apps within the Microsoft Store, and enables Rostering and single sign-on (SSO) app integration.

-Once you have identity integration with On-Premise AD, or you’re ready to create cloud-only Identity, your next step is to enable School Data Sync (SDS).
+Once you have identity integration with on-premises AD, or you’re ready to create cloud-only Identity, your next step is to enable School Data Sync (SDS).
 SDS can be used to either create new cloud-only identities or evolve your existing identities for all users.
-Users will be evolved to “students” and “teachers”, and associated to “grade,” “school,” and other EDU specific attributes and associations.
+Users are evolved to students and teachers, and associated to grade, school, and other EDU specific attributes and associations.

-SDS will also synchronize and create all of your classes in Office 365, for use as Office 365 Groups and Microsoft Class Teams.
-SDS will add teachers as class owners, and students as class members, based on the roster data stored in the SIS.
-Click here for the benefits of using SDS for IT Admins, Teachers, Students, SIS Vendors, App Vendors, and SIs.
+SDS also synchronizes and creates all of your classes in Microsoft 365, for use as Microsoft 365 Groups and Microsoft Class Teams.
+SDS adds teachers as class owners, and students as class members, based on the roster data stored in the SIS.

 Deploying School Data Sync

-SDS offers two methods for directory sync and creation.
+SDS offers two methods to Connect data for directory sync and creation.

-- Sync from CSV Files – Any SIS which can export data to one of the three supported CSV formats (SDS CSV, OneRoster, and Clever format), can be synced via SDS.
+Connect data using CSV Files – Any SIS that can export data to one of the supported CSV formats can be synced via SDS.

 School Data Sync requirements